Zo nationalism: Post-independence movements

 In India’s Manipur state, various Zo (Kuki-Chin) tribes also formed parties.
 Notably, T. Gougin founded a "United Zomi Organisation" in 1961 and the Zomi National Congress (ZNC) in 1972, aiming to advance Zomi interests in Manipur.
 Decades later, ethnic tensions in Churachandpur district (where many Thadou-Kuki and Paite live) led to new militancy.
 A group calling itself the Zomi Re-unification Organisation (sometimes called ZRO) was formed in April 1993 in Myanmar’s Kachin State (Phapian), with the aim of uniting Kuki-Zo peoples across borders.
-As separate armed wing, the Zomi Revolutionary Army (ZRA), was established in Manipur in 1997 to pursue this agenda.
+A separate armed wing, the Zomi Revolutionary Army (ZRA), was established in Manipur in 1997 to pursue this agenda.
 The ZRA explicitly identifies as a Zomi nationalist militant group.
 It remains active in parts of Manipur, allied at times with other insurgents (e.g. NSCN-IM).

-Meanwhile in Bangladesh’s Chittagong Hill Tracts (CHT), the smaller Kuki-Chin tribes (Bawm, Khumi, Pangkhua, etc.) had largely been overshadowed by larger Chakma and Marma ethnic movements.
-Some Bawm activists in the 2010s drew on Zo ideas.
+Meanwhile in Bangladesh’s Chittagong Hill Tracts (CHT), the smaller Kuki-Chin tribes (including the Bawm, Khumi, Pangkhua, etc.) had largely been overshadowed by larger Chakma and Marma ethnic movements.
+Some Bawm activists in the 2010s drew upon Zo nationalist ideas.
 The most prominent is the Kuki-Chin National Front (KNF), founded by Nathan Bom (Bawm) around 2017.
 The KNF declared the goal of carving out a separate "Kuki-Chin State" from parts of Rangamati and Bandarban districts.
-It even fielded an armed wing (Kuki-Chin National Army).
+It also established an armed wing (Kuki-Chin National Army).
 The group’s ideology explicitly cited Zo/Kuki identity, but it has been banned by the Bangladeshi government as a militant organization.
-In short, while Zo nationalism in Bangladesh has surfaced, it has remained a fringe phenomenon, overtaken by the official discourse of indigenous (Jumma) rights.
+Zo nationalism in Bangladesh has remained a fringe phenomenon.

 Political organizations and parties

-Over time the Zo nationalist idea has been carried by various parties and NGOs:
+Over time, the Zo nationalist idea has been carried out by various parties and NGOs: